autioch/recruitment-notes/README.md

 - for English use A1-C2, see (https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)[CEFR]
 - for other languages, A1-C2 can be used as well unless specific and popular grading system is available for the language
 - list certifications
+- if you learned a language some time ago, feel free to write it as A1, optionally A2, based on how much you remember and can read/write/speak it

 ### Hobbies
+- "know me" section
+- items that you can talk about
+- can be used by a recruiter as a start of a talk

 ## What recruiters want to hear